 To go around the Moore Haven locks (since you are not allowed to cross atop them) on the Caloosahatchee River, the trail works its way into Moore Haven, the county seat of Glades County.
 It has one small motel that mostly caters to long-term renters, and a handful of services.
 The dike continues to hem in the lake until it reaches the Fisheating Creek floodplain, where the trail drops to ground level and parallels SR 78 on the paved path.

-Ascending the dike again at Lakeport, within view of the Aruba Lodge (and its terrific burgers at the tiki hut), the trail once again stands tall with a view of marshes and, sometimes, open water beyond.
+Ascending the dike again at Lakeport, within view of the Aruba Lodge, the trail once again stands tall with a view of marshes and, sometimes, open water beyond.
 At Harney Pond Canal, you must use the highway bridge to cross the canal.
-Beck’s Store is a nice minor resupply store.
+Big Water Bait & Tackle is a nice minor resupply store.
 It’s worth the walk to the end of Margaret Van De Velde Park for the elevated boardwalk that leads to the best sweeping view of Lake Okeechobee.

 For the next 20 miles or so, the dike is not paved, a welcome relief to feet.
 This is the wildest corner of the lake, despite a handful of access points well known to locals.
 Birding is excellent north and south of Indian Prairie Canal.
 You may have noticed that north of Fisheating Creek, the agricultural scenery has shifted to cattle ranching across a landscape that was marshland before the dike was built.
 Crossing the Kissimmee River – a tricky walk with traffic on a narrow highway bridge – you reach Okee-tantie, a long-time campground and marina that the county closed down.
 The Florida Trail continues in two directions from here: north along the Kissimmee River, and northeast towards Okeechobee to continue the loop around the lake.